The Martian Chronicles (miniseries): The Martians

-Meanwhile, Peter Hathaway has retired on Mars with his wife, Alice, and daughter, Margarite.
-A mechanical tinkerer, Hathaway has wired an abandoned town below his house to sound alive at night with noise and phone calls.
-One night, Hathaway sights a rocket in orbit and puts on a laser light show to signal the rocket.
-At first he thinks his attempt has failed, but then the rocket returns to land.
+Hathaway at first he thinks his attempt has failed, but the rocket returns to land.
 It carries Father Stone and Colonel Wilder, who have returned from Earth.
 They reunite with Hathaway, who is troubled by his heart when they break the news of Earth's nuclear destruction, but brings the crew to his house for breakfast.
 Wilder remarks that Alice looks just as she was as when he last saw her, at their wedding.
 After breakfast, Wilder explores the surrounding area, particularly some headstones he saw earlier.
 He returns, pale, having learned that Hathaway's wife and daughter died in July 2000 from an unknown virus.

 As the Hathaways toast their guests, Peter Hathaway's heart finally fails.
 As he dies, he begs Wilder not to call his family because they "would not understand."
 Wilder then confirms that Alice and Margarite are robots built by Hathaway to replace the dead originals.
 Wilder and Stone depart, and the robots continue with their meaningless daily rituals until the chance arrival of Ben Driscoll.
 The Hathaway robots appear relieved when Driscoll decides to stay with them.

 In March 2007, Wilder visits Sam Parkhill again to inform him that the Earth has been destroyed and Mars is all they have left.
 Parkhill tells him about the "land grant" that he received from the Martians.
 Wilder suspects that the Martians were somehow aware of the coming war.
 He comes to the conclusion that the Martians desired to give the other half of their own desolate planet away to the survivors of the Earth colony, such that each surviving civilization could develop once more.